|This ladder leads to the steeple of the Fredericksburg (Va.) Baptist Church.|

 What great history!

-After we climbed a small ladder into the church attic this afternoon, church administrator Dennis Sacrey quickly pointed out Civil War damage.
-A Union artillery shell fired from across the Rappahannock River had crashed through wooden beams and smashed into an interior brick wall.
+Shortly after climbing a small ladder into the attic, church administrator Dennis Sacrey pointed out war damage to me.
+A Union artillery shell from the bombardment of the city on Dec.
+11, 1862, had crashed through wooden beams, smashing an interior brick wall.
 (The church suffered significant war damage, Fredericksburg/Spotsylvania National Military Park chief historian John Hennessy notes in this post on the excellent Mysteries and Conundrums blog.)

-A lifelong member of the church, Sacrey has been up in the steeple dozens of times.
+A lifelong member of the church, Sacrey has visited the steeple dozens of times.
 Here are images he took from that fabulous spot:

 |LOOKING SOUTH.
 (Steeple photos courtesy Dennis Sacrey)|